 Differences between Git tags and branches

 Tags and branches are both used for version control within your code base.
-They do not compete with each other but are instead used together.
+Their functions complement each other, and are designed to be used together.

 A branch is often used for new features and fixing bugs.
 It allows you to work without impacting the main codebase.
 Once your work is complete, you can incorporate your changes into the application by merging the branch back into the main codebase.
 This allows multiple people to work on different aspects of the project simultaneously.
 It also provides a way to experiment with new ideas without risking the main codebase’s stability.